TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 18/Job 18.17.md

 ---

-His remembrance shall perish from the earth, And he shall have no name in the street.
+His memory shall perish from the earth.
+He shall have no name in the street.